 It is a multi-layered fusion of indigenous symbolism syncretised with Christian iconography, testimony to Pachacuti's understanding of both native and Christian cosmologies.
 It also tells us that Andean practitioners of the old religion succeeded in achieving effective religious syncretism, meaning the stylised Christian symbols used in new Catholic churches, which had meaning to Catholic viewers, had roots in pre-hispanic religion.

 The Pachacuti diagram contains written explanations in Quechua, Aymara, and Spanish and records the shape of the altar in the Coricancha shrine, note that the overall shape of the diagram is that of a gable-end wall in a building with a pointed roof.
 The iconographic and spatial arrangement of the altar and its environment, in itself, was a material representation of Inca cosmic reality.
+Before filming the documentary in Cusco I gained an intimate understanding of the symbolic elements which composed Pachacuti's ancient universal map.

 INTERPRETATION OF PACHACUTI'S universal map